 - Endless Game: The game will never stop.

 - Escort Mission: Inverted with Miss Taylor, an NPC who can be made to follow you around but is completely defenseless.
 G Gt G notes that Guards and similar classes get massive bonuses for "defending" someone, leading him to the following conclusion:

 - Event Flag: Entering the first Gate.
 The Knell.
-The Slaying of the Beast and the resultant Terraforming.
+The Slaying of the Beast and the resulting Terraforming.
 They're everywhere.
 And of course, in true buggy RPG fashion, you can accidentally fail to trigger some and then get stuck when a later scripted event doesn't trigger until you go back and redo it.

-- Evil Twin: Nightmare Heirs
+- Evil Twin: Nightmare Heirs.

 - Fighter, Mage, Thief: The three general ways of fighting in Sburb are strife, magic, and "shenanigans".